hazelcast/hazelcast-reference-manual/src/CustomAttributes.md

 }
 ```

-The `extract()` method does not return any value since the extracted value is collected by the ValueCollector.
+The `extract()` method does not return any value since the extracted value is collected by the `ValueCollector`.
-In order to return multiple results from a single extraction just invoke the `ValueCollector.collect()` method
+In order to return multiple results from a single extraction, invoke the `ValueCollector.collect()` method
 multiple times, so that the collector collects all results.

-Here's the `ValueCollector` contract:
+Here is the `ValueCollector` contract:

 ```java
 /**